JAWS Certification Program Details

 The resource tells you which study materials that exam question was taken from.
 For example, a resource could be listed like this: (Resource: JAWS Help).
 This reference tells you that the exam question was taken from one of the JAWS F1 Help topics.

 The exam is 85 questions, but my overall score showed that I had 118 correct out of 147.
 Why is the number higher than 85?

 There are 85 questions.
 The questions are a random selection of multiple choices, true or false, or check all that apply.
 The "check all that apply" questions are worth more points.
 Each correct check box is a point.
-For example, assume you only had one "check all that apply" question in your exam and that one question had five check boxes.
+For example, assume you had one "check all that apply" question in your exam and that question had five check boxes.
 That exam would be scored out of 89 not 85.
-All exams will have more than one "check all that apply" question.
+Note that the exam will have more than one "check all that apply" question.

 How many times can I take the exam?